What is a Computer Systems Analyst?

 How to Become a Computer Systems Analyst

-Those interested in being a Computer Systems Analyst may also be interested in:
+Those thinking about becoming a Computer Systems Analyst might also be interested in the following careers:

 - Computer and Information Systems Managers